 You can incentivize the exact kind of behavior you want to see

 Rewards, from cash bonuses to an extra day off to something like crystal awards give people a sense of value in their job.
 They know they’re doing something right, but the important thing for a manager is that others know they’re doing something right as well.
 Use rewards to exemplify the qualities in work that you want to see, and others will want that experience as well.
 Sure, some people might just get jealous and sulky, but spotting those kinds of personalities is helpful as well.
+We interviewed a Nashville SEO Expert that reached out to us to provide insight on the matter, and according to Andrew, his business grew at twice the pace when he left the stick for the carrot.
+As a boss, people respect you more, and they want to help.

 People get confident